SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 When erecting a cabin or other home, the first step is making sure a parcel contains the right type of rock and soil.
 Most experts prefer loam since it’s a combination of soils.

-When visual inspection won’t reveal soil type, a professional can test the parcel.
+When visual inspection doesn’t reveal the type of soil, a professional can test the parcel.
 Consider rocks and slopes regarding issues with stability, erosion, and water flow.

 Food Potential

-If you’re planning to grow crops, you need to consider the type of soil present and how you’d need to approach the growing season.
+If you’re planning to grow crops, you need to consider the type of soil present and how you’ll approach the growing season.

 Also important are enough sun, sufficient soil nutrients, and a sound maintenance routine.